Analysis Stages

 - capable of producing smaller output data files

-The above properties make Stage 1 pipelines well suited to being run by a core facility or data producer according to agreed upon best practices.
-They are also ideal for a cluster server, which the ‘mdi’ command line utility helps manage.
+The above properties make Stage 1 pipelines well suited to being run by a core facility or data producer according to best practices.
+They are ideal for a cluster server, which the ‘mdi’ command line utility helps manage.

 Examples of Stage 1 pipeline actions are bulk image processing, training of machine learning algorithms, and read alignment to a genome.